fredericoeusebio/cloudresume/README.md

 ### Use HTML and CSS to build the website and store the code in the repo

 - My resume was written in HTML and styled with CSS.
-To understand more of both languages I took a course on Pluralsight, which is a paid course however, there are a numbers of resources available online at no cost.
+To understand more of both languages I took a course on Pluralsight, which is a paid course however, there are a numbers of resources available online at no cost such as: [CSS Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=OXGznpKZ_sA) and [HTML Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=kUMe1FH4CHE).

 ## Acknowledgments